DropMania/1-BIT-JAM/readme.md

 -   dogs
     -   guard dogs you should not be seen by otherwise they might hurt you
+    -   if they notice you they go after you and try to bite you -
 -   cats
     -   dont startle the cat / wake
     -   sneak by them slowly